machnicole/prosody_nlp/code/self_attn_speech_parser/README.md

 Use pre-installed version on DICE:

-ln -s /afs/inf.ed.ac.uk/group/teaching/asr/tools/labs/path.sh .
+`ln -s /afs/inf.ed.ac.uk/group/teaching/asr/tools/labs/path.sh .`
-source path.sh
+`source path.sh`

 To see whether it is set and where it points to, run:

-echo $KALDI_ROOT
+`echo $KALDI_ROOT`

-It is a good idea to call the path.sh at the beginning of all Kaldi scripts
+It is a good idea to call the `path.sh` at the beginning of all Kaldi scripts.

 Not necessary, as already installed on DICE:
 ------------------------